SteveJustin1963/Schrodinger/README.md

 5. Test the device to ensure it is performing as expected.

-write a c program to do the above
+pseudo c code to do the above

 s1.c